Oncology Molecular Diagnostics Market Size and Share

 As per the scope of the report, oncology molecular diagnostics are tests that detect genetic material, proteins, or related molecules that provide cancer information.
 The market consists of sales of molecular diagnostic instruments, kits, and reagents for diagnosing cancer.

 The oncology molecular diagnostics market is segmented by product type, technology, cancer type, sample type, end user, and geography.
-By product type, the market is instruments, reagents & consumables, and software & services.
-By technology, the market is segmented as PCR, isothermal NAAT, next-generation sequencing (NGS), In-situ hybridization (FISH/CISH), mass spectrometry, chips & microarrays, and transcription-mediated amplification.
-By cancer types include breast cancer, lung cancer, colorectal cancer, prostate cancer, hematological malignancies (leukemia, lymphoma), liver cancer, cervical & gynecologic cancers, and other solid tumors.
-By sample type includes tissue biopsy, liquid biopsy (blood/plasma/serum), and fine-needle aspirates & cytology samples.
-By end user the market is segmented into hospitals & academic medical centers, diagnostic centers, and point-of-care / near-patient settings.
+By product type, the market is segmented into instruments, reagents & consumables, and software & services.
+By technology, the market is segmented into PCR, isothermal NAAT, next-generation sequencing (NGS), In-situ hybridization (FISH/CISH), mass spectrometry, chips & microarrays, and transcription-mediated amplification.
+By cancer type, the market is segmented into breast cancer, lung cancer, colorectal cancer, prostate cancer, hematological malignancies (leukemia, lymphoma), liver cancer, cervical & gynecologic cancers, and other solid tumors.
+By sample type, the market is segmented into tissue biopsy, liquid biopsy (blood/plasma/serum), and fine-needle aspirates & cytology samples.
+By end user, the market is segmented into hospitals & academic medical centers, diagnostic centers, and point-of-care / near-patient settings.
 By geography, the market is segmented into North America, Europe, Asia-Pacific, the Middle East & Africa, and South America.
-For each segment, the market sizing and forecasts have been done based on value (USD).
+The market report also covers the estimated market sizes and trends for 17 different countries across major regions globally.
+The report offers market size and forecasts in value (USD) for the above segments.

 By Product Type